w3c/wcag3/informative/guidelines/animation-and-movement/avoid-physical-harm/no-flashing-over-threshold.md

 <b>Procedure</b>

 For each instance of flashing:
-1. Is the flashing :term[essential]?
+1. Check if the flashing is :term[essential].
-2. Does the flashing exceed the thresholds defined by the :term[general flash and red flash thresholds]?
+2. Check that the flashing is below the thresholds defined by the :term[general flash and red flash thresholds].

 <b>Expected results</b>
-* #1 is true, or
-* #2 is false.
+* #1 or #2 is true.